-In the absence of full-time collocation, the Product Owner should frequently visit the vendor Development Team members to be with them much of the time.
+In the absence of full-time collocation, the Product Owner should strive to be around the vendor Development Team members much of the time.
 One must inspect and adapt to find what “much of the time” means, but successful examples are at least 6 hours a day 4 days a week, or 4 hours a day full-time — not one or two days a week, or appearance at a daily teleconference meeting.
 If there is a Product Owner Team, the Chief Product Owner should nonetheless engage with the Development Team to this degree.
 Again, it is tempting to solve this problem with a proxy, but experience suggests that arrangement causes too much loss in requirement communication.
 (In reality it may make it transparent that the titled Product Owner doesn’t actually own the product or that he or she is disengaged.)

 The business model should share risk between the vendor and client.
 There are many ways to do this; see Change for Free and Money for Nothing.
 In the best case the vendor shares both the risk and the benefit.
-For example, the agreement may stipulate some long-term profit sharing for whatever business value is realized by the product produced by the vendor.
+For example, the agreement may stipulate some long-term sharing of the profit (and maybe loss as well) from the vendor-built product.

 In short, that outsourcing splits the work across multiple political organizations does not excuse the development from following the principles of Scrum.
 Embrace the same principles as though the same boss signed everyone’s paycheck.

 The vendor and client can work together to reduce the most waste and to achieve the Greatest Value for the joint scope, rather than optimizing locally and individually.